hannesdelbeke/brain/USB-C Power Delivery.md

 ---
 aliases:
 - USBCPD
 - USB-C PD
 - Power Delivery
+sentiment:
+- 5
+sentiment-hash: 5691900c
+sentiment-label:
+- factual
+tags:
+- technical
 ---

 USB-C PD is a new standard that can deliver up to 240 watts of power.

 USB-C ports without Power Delivery are capable of delivering 5V at 3A for a total of 15 watts.
 This is sufficient to charge a smartphone in about 30 minutes and a tablet in 2.5 hours.